rheia-framework/RHEIA/docs/sphinx/optimization.rst

 Example of a dictionary for robust design optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When combining the examples in the previous section, a configurated optimization dictionary with only necessary items for robust design optimization looks as follows:
+When combining the examples in the previous section, a configured optimization dictionary with only necessary items for robust design optimization looks as follows:

 .. code-block:: python
    :linenos: